-The cost of homelessness is difficult to fully calculate as homelessness has far reaching effects upon the individual, the community and the tax payer in terms of financial impacts on other services including health, support services, Department of Work and Pensions, Police and the Ministry of Justice.
-At a local level we need to ensure that we provide value for money services and funds are available to deliver our Homelessness Delivery Plan.
+The cost of homelessness is difficult to fully calculate as homelessness has far reaching effects upon the individual, the community and the tax payer in terms of financial impacts on other services including Health, Department of Work and Pensions, support services, Police and the Ministry of Justice.
+At a local level we need to ensure that we provide value for money services and that funds are available to deliver our Homelessness Delivery Plan.